michaeltouati/ESVM/paper.md

 `ESVM` was designed for an educational purpose to compare Vlasov-Maxwell codes with Particle-In-Cell codes.
 Three well known academic Plasma Physics cases are provided :
-- the two-stream instability
+- the two-stream instability \autoref{fig:two-stream-instability}
-- the emission of an electrostatic wakefield by a "small" Gaussian (in space and velocity) electron beam drifting at a mean velocity higher than the plasma electron thermal velocity
+- the emission of an electrostatic wakefield \autoref{fig:electrostatic-wakefield}
+  by a "small" Gaussian (in space and velocity) electron beam drifting at a mean velocity higher than the plasma electron thermal velocity \autoref{fig:two-stream-instability}
-- the linear Landau damping of an electrostatic wave and
+- the linear Landau damping of an electrostatic wave \autoref{fig:linear-landau-damping} and
-- the non-linear Landau damping of an electrostatic wave
+- the non-linear Landau damping of an electrostatic wave \autoref{fig:non-linear-landau-damping} \autoref{fig:non-linear-landau-damping-2}

 # Mathematics